-Rory Stewart is the Conservative Member of Parliament for Penrith and The Border, a constituency in Northern Cumbria.
+Rory Stewart is the Conservative Parliamentary candidate for Penrith and The Border, a constituency in Northern Cumbria.
 He was briefly in the army, before serving in the diplomatic service, running a charity in Afghanistan, and teaching at Harvard University.
 He is the author of three books and walked 6000 miles across Asia between 2000 and 2002.

 He was educated at Eton, and Balliol College, Oxford, (where he studied history and philosophy).
 After serving briefly as an infantry officer in the Black Watch, he joined the Diplomatic Service, serving in the British Embassy in Indonesia, and as British representative to Montenegro.
 Between 2000 and 2002, the Foreign Office granted him leave of absence, which he used to travel 6000 miles on foot across Iran, Afghanistan, Pakistan, India and Nepal.
 On his return, and following the coalition intervention in Iraq in 2003, he was appointed as Coalition Deputy Governor, responsible for two provinces in the Marsh Arab region of Southern Iraq.